-Hamilton Birth Injury Lawyers
+Hamilton Birth Injury Lawyers Serving Province Wide

 There is no doubt that welcoming a child should be a joyous and momentous occasion.
-Unfortunately for some parents, when a baby is born with unexpected brain damage or physical defects, life can get very complicated, very fast.
+Unfortunately for some parents, when a baby is born with unexpected brain damage or physical problems or defects, life can get very complicated, and very expensive, very fast.
 Children that suffer preventable birth injuries such as brain injuries or developmental issues will unfortunately require major health care for life – often creating significant financial hardships for the family.
 The tragedy of birth injury is compounded when the harm is traced to the negligence of physicians or nurses.

 What types of birth injury claims can we help with?